tkerby/flipperzero-firmware-wPlugins/engine/README.md

 **Method 1**
 1. Install the Video Game Module Tool app on your Flipper Zero from the Apps catalog: [Video Game Module Tool](https://lab.flipper.net/apps/video_game_module_tool).
-2. Download the `FlipWorld-VGM-Engine.uf2`, `AirLabyrinth-VGM-Engine.uf2`, or `T-Rex-Runner-VGM-Engine.uf2` file.
+2. Download one of the examples from the current directory:
+- FlipWorld: `FlipWorld-VGM-Engine.uf2`
+- Air Labyrinth: `AirLabyrinth-VGM-Engine.uf2`
+- T-Rex Runner: `T-Rex-Runner-VGM-Engine.uf2`
+- FlappyBird: `FlappyBird-VGM-Engine.uf2`
 3. Disconnect your Video Game Module from your Flipper and connect your Flipper to your computer.
 4. Open qFlipper.
 5. Navigate to the `SD Card/apps_data/vgm/` directory.
 If the folder doesn’t exist, create it.
 Inside that folder, create a folder named `Engine`.